gcsescience.com 11 gcsescience.com

 The sulfur trioxide is used to make sulfuric acid.

-The effect on the rate of reaction and the yield
+The effect on the rate of the reaction and

-depends on the conditions (use of temperature, pressure and catalyst).
+depends on the conditions (temperature, pressure and catalyst).

 These have been summarized for the Haber Process.